 - have 'settled status' in the UK (as set out in the Immigration Act 1971)

-Further information on residency eligibility is available on the SAAS website.
+Further information on residence eligibility is available on the SAAS website.

 Those already in receipt of any other subsidised ITE provision where salaries or allowances are already in place will not be eligible.
-Examples of such programmes include salaried distance learning/learn to teach programmes, Supported Induction Route at Dundee, accelerated PGDE with masters at Strathclyde and PGDE Internships at Aberdeen university.
+Examples of such programmes include salaried distance learning/learn to teach programmes, Supported Induction Route at Dundee, and PGDE Internships at Aberdeen university.

 Applicants will be informed if they have been successful within 20 days of receipt of their application.

 Payments will be made in 10 equal monthly instalments from September 2020 to June 2021 direct to students.
 In the event of an individual in receipt of a bursary withdrawing from the PGDE programme, payments will cease with immediate effect.

 On gaining PGDE, the individual will be required to undertake a place on the Teacher Induction Scheme to complete their standard for full registration and be expected to be employed as a teacher in Scotland for a minimum of 2 years following qualification.